Optimize writes to InfluxDB

 Use gzip compression

-Use gzip compression to speed up writes to InfluxDB.
+Use gzip compression to speed up writes to InfluxDB and reduce network bandwidth.
 Benchmarks have shown up to a 5x speed improvement when data is compressed.

 Enable gzip compression in Telegraf

 [[outputs.influxdb_v2]] urls = ["http://localhost:8086"] # ... content_encoding = "gzip"

 Each InfluxDB client library provides options for compressing write requests or enforces compression by default.
 The method for enabling compression is different for each library.
 For specific instructions, see the InfluxDB client libraries documentation.

 When using the InfluxDB API